andigu/EESimulation/README.md

-#Simulation of the Path of a Photon
+Simulation of the Path of a Photon
+---
 Created from an idealized model of a surface, with the following assumptions:
 * Light enters the cover layer at every angle with equal intensity
 * The surface is composed entirely of a grid of identical right cones with a base diameter b and a height h.
 This